Nikhil-Mukund/RIFF/README.md

       - Calculates the associated uncertainties & the full covariance matrix.

-      - Option to generate MINIMUM_PHASE models without any right-half plane zeros.

-      - Account for input-output delays

       - Options to estimate the noise floor & dampen sharp resonances via smoothing the complex transfer function.